Sparse Partially Linear Additive Models: Empirical Study

 \subsection{Real Problems}

 In this section, we report experimental results on several real classification problems.
 We choose datasets with different dimensions and sizes.
-Table~\ref{tbl:real} summarizes the characteristics of the datasets and presents the predictive performance of $\ell_1$ regularized logistic regression, \model, and \spam~with means and standard deviations on 5-fold cross validations.
+Table~\ref{tbl:real} summarizes the characteristics of the datasets and presents the predictive performance of the lasso, \model, and \spam~with means and standard deviations on 5 trials.
+Best parameters are chosen on a held-out validation set on each trial.
+We note that \model~outperforms the lasso and \spam~on most of the trials.
+We also list the number of selected nonlinear features and total number of selected features in Table~\ref{tbl:real}.
+In our experiments, features are forced to be linear if they have less than 10 unique values.
+This is the case with \spam~on Gisette and RCV1 dataset.

 \textbf{Email Classification}.
-We first consider a classification problem for detecting spam emails (Spambase)~\cite{hastie2001elements}.
-The features measure the percentage of specific words or characters in the email, the average and maximum lengths of uninterrupted upper case letters, and the total number of such letters.
-We see from Table~\ref{tbl:real} that by allowing features to act nonlinearly, the error of \spam~decreases substantially compared to $\ell_1$ regularized logistic regression.
+We first consider a classification problem for detecting spam emails (Spambase)~\citep{hastie2001elements}.
+The features include statistics of particular words or letters in an email.
+We see from Table~\ref{tbl:real} that by allowing features to act nonlinearly, the error of \spam~decreases substantially compared to the lasso.
 However, by explicitly setting some of the variables to stay linear, \model~further outperforms \spam.